Open-Systems-Pharmacology/Dabigatran-Model/Evaluation/Input/Content/Conclusion.md

 The herein presented PBPK model adequately describes the pharmacokinetics of dabigatran etexilate, dabigatran, and dabigatran glucuronide in healthy adults.

-In particular, it integrates key ADME processes including the impact of Pgp on its absorption.
-Thus, the model is fit for purpose to be applied for the investigation of drug-drug interactions with regard to its Pgp transport.
+In particular, it integrates the impact of Pgp on the absorption of dabigatran etexilate and was qualified against the clinical data of 9 different Pgp DDI studies for its application as Pgp substrate for DDI predictions (please see the DDI qualification report ([https://github.com/Open-Systems-Pharmacology/COMPOUND-Model](https://github.com/Open-Systems-Pharmacology/COMPOUND-Model)).